beiller/Gen3Rig/README.md

 Will show up in the properties panel.
 Select armature in object or pose mode and press generate button.

+# Instructions for Rigify (Pitchipoy)

+Update we now support a Rigify rig (Pitchipoy)!

+Map the mesh to an armature modifier, select the *mesh* and then click "Generate Physpose Rig" button.
+* Make sure under template, select "Rigify (Pitchipoy)"
+* Select only the mesh, then click "Generate Physpose Rig".
+  * boxes are created which are really convex mesh (click display as shapes button to view the meshes)
+  * pin will pin one of the convex meshes
+* Make sure to create a "ground plane" rigid body object or your character will just "fall"
+* Press alt+a (play) to start the simulation

+Make sure the rig is in FK mode afterwards to see results.

 # Instructions for Genesis 3

 * Import the dae file exported from daz
     * The armature may not be scaled properly.
 Use edit mode to fix it's position (morphs that shrink seem to cause this)
 * Select the armature and click "Convert Genesis 3 rig" in properties panel (at bottom but top of physpose tools)
     * An armature is created with shapes, and constraints, but all layers are hidden.
 Unhide all layers to see the full rig.
     * The "bone roll" on the legs is wrong for some reason sometimes.
 To fix, enter edit mode, select all leg bones and set roll to 0 degrees.

-* Make sure under template, select "Genesis 3 Female"
-* Select only the mesh, then click "Generate Physpose Rig".
-  * boxes are created which are really convex mesh (click display as shapes button to view the meshes)
-  * pin will pin one of the convex meshes
-* Make sure to create a "ground plane" rigid body object or your character will just "fall"
-* Press alt+a (play) to start the simulation
+# Notes about use on makehuman

+Makehuman (old version, export full rig) is experimental.
+Select makehuman v1 to try.

 # Hints

 * up the frame counter to 300000 (maximum) and also set Rigid Body Cache to 300000 end frame.
 * up steps per second to 60, and solver iterations to 500 for best results (slow)
 * click "draw as shapes" button to see concave mesh and debug weird collisions that make it unstable.
 Try moving things on different collision layers if its seriously messed up.

-# Notes about use on makehuman

-Makehuman (old version, export full rig) is experimental.
-Select makehuman v1 to try.

 # A custom template